gndpwnd/archive-frontend/content/posts/The_Lie_of_the_American_Dream.md

 ---
-title: "The Lie of the American Dream"
+title: "The Lie Of The American Dream"
 date: "2022-01-21"
 description: "gc short"
 tags: [